rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ## Conclusions, Thoughts

 The reasons why errors are being overlooked are not very clear to me.
 I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations).
+FP (and Haskell) are slowly becoming popular in the industry (I program Haskell at work).
+Overlooking errors will not help in improving the  adoption rates.
+Haskell is a very effective and a super fast tool for writing a new code, but it will never be considered as such by the industry.
+Code correctness, safety, maintainability, these are the selling points.
+We can't get to the correctness by overlooking the errors.

 The Pessimist theme was partially inspired by the following two concepts.
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)
-and, its opposite, the [_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) are psychological notions that, I belive, have deep relevance to the programming in general.
+and, its opposite, the [_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) are psychological notions that, I believe, have deep relevance to the programming in general.
 _Positivity Bias_ includes a _tendency to favor positive information in reasoning_ and, by definition, will make you think about "happy path" and "sunny day scenarios".
-_Negativity Bias_ includes a _tendency to favor negative information in reasoning_ and, by definition, will make you consider "rainy day scenarios", error handling, error information.
+_Negativity Bias_ includes a _tendency to favor negative information in reasoning_ and, by definition, will make you consider "rainy day scenarios", corner cases, error handling, error information.
 I think we should embrace some form of _pessimism_ and put in on the pedestal next to the principled design.

 Is `Alternative` a wrong abstraction for what it is trying to do?